Internships

 young conservationists

-In 2014 the Mendocino Land Trust began an annual and evolving summer internship program to provide hands-on educational opportunities for students interested in conservation.
+Since 2014 Mendocino Land Trust has run an annual and evolving summer internship program to provide hands-on educational opportunities for students interested in conservation.
 In recent summers, donor funding has enabled multi-student internships, providing environments that vibrantly showcase the value of teamwork and experiential diversity.
-Enjoy this inspiring video made by one of our interns during summer 2021:

-Since it began, this program has hosted 14 students — and with your support, we will look forward to hosting many more.
+Since it began, this program has hosted 14 students—and with your support, we will look forward to hosting many more.
 The MLT team gains inspiration and young energy from our interns and they gain valuable hands-on conservation experience in the form of a paid internship that will prepare them for future environmental work.

 Past Interns